Does this test have other names?

 the fallopian tube.
 After ovulation, progesterone levels go up for about 5 days before

 going back down.
-If pregnancy occurs, your progesterone levels will slowly rise from
+If pregnancy happens, your progesterone levels will slowly rise from

 the ninth week of pregnancy until the 32nd week.
 The placenta will begin to make progesterone